Community Satisfaction Survey

 A note from Police Chief Benjamin Moszkowicz:

-The department conducts a Community Satisfaction Survey every two years as part of its national accreditation process.
-The most recent survey was conducted from February 1, 2023 to February 28, 2023.
+Since 2010, the Hawai‘i Police Department has conducted a Community Satisfaction Survey as part of its national accreditation process to solicit feedback from the community.
+From 20103 to 2019, the surveys were conducted every three years, and since 2019 they have been conducted every two years.
+The most recent survey was conducted from February 1, 2023, to February 28, 2023.

-Knowing that our department’s effectiveness is ultimately determined by the confidence and cooperation of the Hawaiʻi Island community we serve, the survey included both multiple choice questions and an opportunity to make individual comments that helps us in determining Hawaii Police Department’s strengths and weaknesses.
+Knowing that our department’s effectiveness is ultimately determined by the confidence and cooperation of the Hawaiʻi Island communities we serve, the survey included both multiple choice questions and an opportunity to make individual comments that helps us in determining Hawaiʻi Police Department’s strengths and weaknesses.

-Mahalo to all those who participated in completing the 2023 HPD Community Satisfaction Survey.
-We received a record number 1, 579 responses, a 51 percent increase over the previous record of 1,041 responses received in 2021.
+Mahalo to all those who participated in completing the 2023 Hawai‘i Police Department Community Satisfaction Survey!
+We received a record number of 1,579 responses, a 51 percent increase over the previous record of 1,041 responses received in 2021.

 See the links below for the results of the Hawaiʻi Police Department’s Community Satisfaction Survey in previous years.